ashzerrr/Chi-square-ANOVA-Regression-on-grades/README.md

 I ran a chi-square on two factors that i think might have a relationship (family size and mother's education ).

 I ran an ANOVA on weekly alcohol consumption and number of failures to see if they are predictive of G3 grades.

+I Performed a linear regression on the G1 math grades and number of absences.